-Through collaborative research projects and multi-stakeholder workshops, CIRS promotes harmonisation and alignment across HTA and regulatory agencies, as well as between HTAs and regulators themselves.
+Through collaborative research projects and multi-stakeholder workshops, CIRS promotes harmonisation and alignment across HTA agencies and regulators, as well as between HTA agencies and regulators themselves.
 Not only does this facilitate capacity building but also helps to enable more efficient and effective development of medicines.